druid-io/druid-io.github.io/docs/latest/operations/rule-configuration.md

 ```

 * `type` - this should always be "broadcastForever"
-* `colocatedDataSources` - A JSON List containing data source names to be co-located. `null` and empty list means broadcasting to every node in the cluster.
+* `colocatedDataSources` - A JSON List containing data source names to be co-located. `null` and empty list means broadcasting to every process in the cluster.

 ### Interval Broadcast Rule